haggaie/haggaie.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the Technion electrical engineering faculty in Haifa, Israel.
-I am interested in programming and operating system abstractions for hardware acceleration, and currently working on FPGA-based SmartNIC application acceleration.
-I also work at NVIDIA as a software architect.
+Haggai Eran is graduating with a PhD in electrical and computer engineering from Technion in 2022.
+He researches networked systems at NVIDIA Networking, focusing on operating system abstractions, software-hardware interfaces, acceleration, and virtualization.